 Tests: Mastery-based testing on the topics on the next page.
 Test questions are graded on a mastery/no mastery basis.
-You will have multiple chances to demonstrate mastery of a topic.
-Once you do so, you will not be further tested on that topic.
-So, if you do not achieve mastery of a topic on one test, new problems on that topic will be given on subsequent tests.
-My judgment of mastery will be based on whether you show that you fully understand the question; your arithmetic and algebra do not have to be perfect, but there should be no flaws in your approach to the problem.
+You will have multiple chances to demonstrate mastery of a topic, but you do not have unlimited opportunities.
+Once you master a topic, you will not be directly tested on that topic (you often need to know a topic for later topics).
+If you do not achieve mastery of a topic on one test, new problems on that topic will be given on subsequent tests.
+My judgment of mastery is based on whether you show that you fully understand the question; your arithmetic and algebra do not have to be perfect, but there should be no flaws in your approach to the problem.
 In most cases, a topic will have multiple parts.
 If you get part (a) right but not part (b), you will get credit for 1⁄2 mastery.
 When you retake the topic, you must work all parts of the topic.
 Your grade will not be lowered if you do not master as many parts.
 While Mastery grading has the downside of no partial credit, the upsides include the ability to completely make up for early deficiencies.
 You always have the possibility of demonstrating mastery on 100% of the topics for the semester.
-The intent is not to allow you to delay learning topics to the end of the course, but to encourage you to fully understand the early topics so that later topics can make sense.
-The exam is Friday, December 16, 8:30-11:30 and will consist of all 19 content areas.
+The intent is not to allow you to delay learning topics to the end of the course, but to encourage you to continue studying to fully understand the early topics so that later topics can make sense.
+The exam is Tuesday, April 30, 2:00-5:00 and will consist of all 18 content areas.